Index154/nyexbot/README.md

 The folder info/nyex-plans contains lists of changes and features I want to work on some day.

-## Installation guide
+## NO Installation guide
-### WARNING: Currently the bot can't be cloned / installed easily since the way I arranged the file structure for it is kinda messed up.
-Some necessary files will be missing even if you clone the repo.
+### WARNING: Currently the bot can't really be cloned / installed since the way I arranged the file structure for it is very messed up.
+Necessary files will be missing if you clone the repo.
 I will improve this later rather than listing all the missing files here...
+Below is my draft for a future installation guide

 In theory the installation would go a little like this:
 - Create a new bot using the Discord developer portal and obtain the token for it (the exact settings to use on the portal will be added here later)